 This post contains affiliate links.
 Please read my disclosures.

-A beautifully classic Gluten-Free Lemon Drizzle Cake made with sorghum flour and no xanthan gum.
+A beautifully classic Gluten-Free Lemon Drizzle Cake Recipe made with sorghum flour, almond flour and no xanthan gum.
 Ultra moist and lemony loaf cake encrusted with an icy lemon drizzle which is incredibly quick and easy to make.

-A gorgeous Gluten-Free Lemon Drizzle Loaf Cake is a classic bake which you need up your sleeve for an everyday baking triumph.
-It’s hard to find anyone who will refuse a damp citrusy slice.
-It’s so quick and easy to make, freezeable if needed, and an utter charmer of a bake.
+This gorgeous Gluten-Free Lemon Loaf Cake with a simple drizzly lemon icing is a classic recipe which you need up your sleeve for an everyday baking triumph.
+Itโs hard to find anyone who will refuse a damp citrusy slice.
+Itโs so quick and easy to make, freezeable if needed, and an utter charmer of a bake suitable for special occasions or an everyday afternoon tea.

 - Beautifully moist texture.